hamitsarmis/MovieCollection/README.md

 docker-compose build <br/>
 docker-compose up

+#### User Interface is generated with Angular 13.

+Bootstrap used for creating components easily.
+In the view of collections:<br/>
+- All collections are listed
+- User clicks on a collection and its movies and names are listed.
+- If user logged in and the collection is theirs, they can see the add / remove buttons to add or remove movies from collections.<br/>
+Also, they can change the name of collections or delete them.
+- There is also a "new collection" button to create new collections

 #### Unit tests can be found in MovieCollectionAPI.Tests project.
-Here are the rules that are tested:
+Here is a rule that is tested:

 Every user should be able to see collections of other people, but to be able to change only their own collection.

 #### Additionally:
 Besides having an API endpoint, swagger UI provided with Security Requirement and Security Definition for people who don’t know how to use Postman. <br/>
 Managing movies (Create Update Delete) operations are only allowed for admin role.
+But, only backend codes are written because of time limitation.